-- 7.1 There have been 870 residential occupations to date at Wellesley.
+- 7.1 There have been 954 residential occupations to date at Wellesley.
 Maida Development Zone A is substantially complete.
 This contains 228 units of which 226 are occupied.
-The remaining two will be constructed/occupied once the sales suite is no longer required in connection with the Corunna Development Zones B1 & B2. - 7.2 Corunna Development Zone (Zone B), opposite Maida on the west side of Queen's Avenue is at an advanced stage of completion and will provide 733 residential units, including six supported housing units.
-460 of the units are now occupied. - 7.3 Gunhill Development Zone (Zone E) west of the Cambridge Military Hospital and north of Hospital Road.
+The remaining two will be constructed/occupied once the sales suite is no longer required in connection with the Corunna Development Zones. - 7.2 Corunna Development Zone (Zone B), opposite Maida on the west side of Queen's Avenue is at an advanced stage of completion and will provide 733 residential units, including six supported housing units 530 of the units are now occupied. - 7.3 Gunhill Development Zone (Zone E) is located west of the Cambridge Military Hospital and north of Hospital Road.
 The zone is completed and comprises 107 Private Rented Units, all of which have been occupied. - 7.4 McGrigor Development Zone (Zone D) is nearing completion.
-This zone is north of the Cambridge Military Hospital, to the east of Maida Zone, and will provide a total of 116 residential units.
-75 of these units are now occupied. - 7.5 Work is progressing on site for the first phases of the Cambridge Military Hospital Development Zone (Zone C) by Weston Homes.
-A temporary marketing suite has been created within the central Admin Block and Weston Homes held a successful sales launch in March 2021.
-Two of the residential units are now occupied. - 7.6 Permission was granted on the 27th May 2021 for 430 dwellings at Stanhope Line East (Zone K) and part of Buller (Zone M) Development Zones.
+This zone is located to the north of the Cambridge Military Hospital, and to the east of Maida Zone, and will provide a total of 116 residential units.
+91 of the units are occupied including the converted curtilage listed buildings of St Michael's House and Cambridge House. - 7.5 Work continues on site for the first phases of the Cambridge Military Hospital Development Zone (Zone C) by Weston Homes.
+A temporary marketing suite has been created within the central Admin Block following the sales launch in March 2021.
+A statue of Florence Nightingale was recently installed at the front of the Cambridge Military Hospital, following the submission of the relevant planning and listed building consent applications. - 7.6 Permission was granted on the 27th May 2021 for 430 dwellings at Stanhope Line East (Zone K) and part of Buller (Zone M) Development Zones.
 The application was submitted by Taylor Wimpey and will form the next phase of Wellesley.
 This phase will incorporate the eastern half of Stanhope Lines, Wellesley's linear park.
+The Applicant has recently submitted the first of various details applications which require approval prior to commencement of the development.